Frequently Asked Questions

 An inclusive faith community means that every person, regardless of ability, is offered the same respect and opportunity to participate in their worshiping community.

-TEAM W - That Every Ability May Worship
+TEAM Belong - That Every Ability May Belong

 What are some common misconceptions about communication delays?